-The management of critical incident stress has been proposed as a method of reducing short- and long-term problems (especially, but not exclusively, mental illnesses) that might follow a single, distinct life event or a public disturbance.
+Mental health response to disasters and other critical incidents has been proposed as a method of reducing short- and long-term problems that might follow a single, distinct life event or a public disturbance.
 Originally arising from concerns about soldiers and first responders, the mental health dimensions of disasters and other critical incidents are now considered a priority in disaster planning, response, and research.

 Several groups have worked on consensus recommendations for the management of disasters and other critical incidents.
 A trauma group in the US has proposed a management strategy.
 The European Network for Traumatic Stress (TENTS) conducted a three-round Delphi process, and other organizations have also developed guidelines from consensus.
 From Chile, a similar model has been proposed based on a literature review.
 While the scientific evidence base for responding to the immediate- and, to a lesser degree, long-term mental health aftermath of trauma and disaster is still emerging, the content in this topic reflects the best practices in this area based on available expert consensus and experience.

 - Management of long-term mental health problems

 Clinical Professor of Psychiatry, Medical Education, System Design and Global Health

 Icahn School of Medicine at Mount Sinai